 Unfortunately, trips and falls can be a common occurrence for the elderly population – in fact, falls are the most common cause of hospitalisation for over-65s in the UK, with one in three experiencing a fall every year.

 The likelihood of impaired vision increases significantly with age, meaning that older people are more likely to experience trips and falls, even with carers present.

-Negotiating obstacles or stairs becomes much more challenging when vision is impaired, impacting how safely residents can move around unaided.
+When vision is impaired, negotiating obstacles or stairs becomes much more challenging, impacting how safely residents can move around unaided.

 Regular sight testing can play a crucial part in preventing falls by detecting and appropriately treating visual impairment instances.

-In contrast, regular visits from an optometrist can provide both patient and carers with helpful advice.
+In contrast, regular visits from an optometrist can provide both patients and carers with helpful advice.

 We’ve highlighted just a few ways that regular sight testing can help residents remain steady on their feet and feel confident travelling safely around their home environment.

 Suppose a patient is experiencing trips and falls more often than usual or appears unsteady on their feet.
 In that case, they may be experiencing a sight loss condition.